zahidaz/AutoSpecker/README.md

-# SpeckApp Documentation | THIS IS NON-OFFICAL APP
+# AutoSpecker Documentation | THIS IS NON-OFFICAL APP

-**SpeckApp** is a Python application designed to assist users in manually validating documents stored in a MongoDB database.
+**AutoSpecker** is a Python application designed to assist users in manually validating documents stored in a MongoDB database.
 It provides a graphical interface for reviewing and updating document records, along with the ability to view associated files and copy document IDs to the clipboard.
-This documentation provides an overview of the SpeckApp code, its functionality, and how to use it.
+This documentation provides an overview of the AutoSpecker code, its functionality, and how to use it.

 ## Table of Contents